ibm-cloud-docs/citrix-netscaler-vpx/hsm-guide.md

 {:note: .note}
 {:important: .important}

-# Deploying and Configuring the IBM Hardware Security Module (HSM) with Citrix Netscaler VPX
+# Deploying and configuring the IBM Hardware Security Module (HSM) with Citrix Netscaler VPX
 {: #deploying-and-configuring-the-ibm-hardware-security-module-hsm-with-citrix-netscaler-vpx}

 This Step by Step guides you through integrating the HSM with {{site.data.keyword.vpx_full}}.
 The two services will then be able to communicate and generate the cryptographic material required to create a certificate.